xwnklpfqc/odin-recipes/README.md

 # odin-recipes

-This prject will have a main page with links that take you a few recipes.
+This project will have a main page with links that take you a few recipes.

 Throughout this project I will demonstrate my html and git knowledge by using links, lists, images and committing the project regularly.